fingerprintjs/fingerprint-pro-segment-source-function/README.md

 - `userId` is populated with `identify.userId`
 - Can be extended by extending the `group` field

 > :warning: Keep in mind that the `groupId` field is required for Group Spec.
-If `groupId` is not provided, Group Spec will not be created, and other Specs are not affected by this.
+If `groupId` is not provided, Group Spec will not be created.
+Other Specs are still going to be created.

 ### Screen Spec